-The important thing to remember is to make runs that lead to goal scoring opportunities or open up space for a teammate.
+The important thing to remember is to make runs that lead to goal scoring opportunities or to open up space for a teammate.
 And as with dribbling, often soccer runs are all about change of pace.
 Lulling the defender into thinking you’re slowing down and then make a darting run.

 If you make a run in behind the defense, for example, and that doesn’t work out, check back to the ball, get the ball and lay it off and then make that run behind the defender again, so the midfielder can chip or loft the ball to you in the air.
 Or, if the midfielder on the left side has the ball, you (as the center midfielder) can make a run down the line to receive the ball or open up space for the left sided midfielder to take his opponent on the dribble and move into the open space in the middle.
 Movement off the ball opens spaces for your teammates.